 Taking the scenic route, it’s time to move on to our next destination, but not before some cheese sampling at a farm amongst the rolling hills.
 If you’re a fan of ricotta, mozzarella or burrata cheese, you’ll get an insider peek of how they’re made and a bite of the freshest samples of your life!
 Kids will enjoy the animals, wide-open space and fresh air almost as much as you do the cheeses!
 Continue on to check in to the UNESCO site of Matera for the next stage of your adventure.

 Time to get your Bond on, James Bond!
 The setting for the final part of this holiday and the latest action thriller of the dashing 007 Hero is at the Sassi di Matera.
 The cave dwellings of Matera are thought to be the earliest settlements of mankind in Italy, dating as far back as the Old Stone Age.
-Not only is this hamlet stunning to be in, but you and your family will also get the unique experience of staying in one of these ancient cave settlements, restored and preserved in all its splendour including the comfort of a trendy hotel.
+Not only is this ancient city stunning to be in, but you and your family will also get the unique experience of staying in one of these ancient cave settlements, restored and preserved in all its splendour including the comfort of a modern hotel.

 Whilst in the Sassi of Matera area, we recommend visiting an ancient bakery as the perfect aperitif before a special dinner in one of our favourite restaurants.

 FOOTNOTE: CONTINUE THE STORY – OSTUNI, EGNAZIA & CASTELLANA

 If you have more time, there is so much more to explore in this undiscovered region of Puglia.
 Don’t miss out on the stark white beauty of Ostuni, a citadel you’ll see long before you arrive at it, high atop a hill filled with picturesque cathedrals of vibrant stained glass windows, crumbling facades amongst a labyrinth of winding alleyways, overlapping stairways and dead-end roads with surprise gardens.
 To make sure you